 Let me first explain when I started my janitorial cleaning service.
 I was 20 years old.
-It was long before I was married.
-And long before I even thought about having children.
+It was long before marriage and children.

 I had a desire to have something for myself.
 Something to call my own and have ownership of my future.
 Cleaning was the “one thing” that I loved to do.
 Some people like baking, some like gardening.
 I simply liked cleaning.
 I just didn’t know how to clean on a professional level.
 Since I didn’t know, and I had no money to invest in a class, I had to think outside of the box.

 After 30 days, I asked my boss if he was satisfied with the cleaning (as I was practicing).
 He said YES!
 Then I asked if he would be willing to pay me to clean his office twice a week moving forward.

 So, can you guess what I did next?
 I went to every physician that I could think of.
 With permission, I contacted my boss’ colleagues, who knew me from working in the office, and my personal physicians.

 Soon after making more money, got my business license, general liability insurance, and purchased business cards and flyers.
 As far as I was concerned, I was in BUSINESS!!

 Well, I used this method to secure my very first client.
 In fact, I secured my first 5 clients by giving free cleanings with a verbal promise that if they were satisfied, they would sign a contract with me.